 Brisbane Elder Law Specialists & Retirement Planning Lawyers

 As a leading elder law firm, our Brisbane team has the local knowledge and industry expertise to ensure your best interests are protected when you are transitioning through the next stage of your life.

 When preparing for the future and making decisions about your health care needs, it is important to have an experienced aged care lawyer support you and help you understand the options available to you.

 This sector in Brisbane can be difficult to navigate, and not all facilities will be a match for you or meet your needs and expectations.

 Our elder law specialists can provide personalised legal advice to help you plan for your future.
-By getting trusted advice you can be confident in knowing you have set yourself up for a successful transition to care, you have reviewed any contracts thoroughly so that you understand your rights and obligations under these agreements, and you have accessed the most up-to-date information to give you absolute peace of mind that you have made the best choice for yourself and your family.
+By getting trusted advice you can be confident in knowing you have set yourself up for a successful transition to care.
+Make sure you have reviewed any contracts thoroughly so that you understand your rights and obligations under these agreements.
+Ensure that you have accessed the most up-to-date information to give you absolute peace of mind that you have made the best choice for yourself and your family.

 Book online now